jonasmcferreira/whiteiron/jhed-wasteland/adventures.md

 5. **Preparing the Ice Sled**:
    - Upon finding The Frostrunner, the party needs to prepare it for the journey.
 Depending on their skills and resources, they can choose to:
-     - **Pull by Dogs**: If they can handle animals and have access to sled dogs.
+     - **Pull by Dogs** If they can handle animals and have access to sled dogs.
-     - **Push by Hand**: If they lack animals but have enough strength and manpower.
+     - **Push by Hand** If they lack animals but have enough strength and manpower.
-     - **Pull by People**: If they prefer to pull it themselves, utilizing their teamwork and endurance.
+     - **Pull by People** If they prefer to pull it themselves, utilizing their teamwork and endurance.

 ### Act 3: Journey to Dhuren Tol